October 15, 2022

 3. Submission Process & Key Dates

-All submitted abstracts will be considered by the Organizing Committee and assessed according to the selection criteria.
+All submitted abstracts will be considered by the scientific committee and assessed according to the selection criteria.

 Registration fee: Free